na-na-hi/renget/archive/vp-plays.md

 	>1.
 Doubles mode would be on, turning basically every non-wild encounter into a doubles battle
 	>2.
 I'd restrict myself to only using steel type pokemon.
 	This could have been interesting if it wasn't for the fact that Wack's doubles mode is extremely incomplete, and it's possible to softlock at the third gym just by walking past an invisible trainer without a team.
-	This LP is mostly here just for completeness's sake, and maybe because it has the very, very beginning of the xenoverse playthrough, although nothing before the player is actually allowed to save
+	This LP is mostly here just for completeness's sake, and maybe because it has the very, very beginning of the xenoverse playthrough, although it's nothing before the player is actually allowed to save

 https://arch.b4k.co/vp/thread/51548975/ 1 let's try this again
 https://arch.b4k.co/vp/thread/51577291/ 2 nevermind, softlocked.